 - Basic integrations with Box, Drive, and Dropbox.

 Remember The Milk is your friendly to-do list helper, I would say.
-I mean, it’s well suited to handle any professional matters you might have in your life, but it seems to me that it is more geared at making your everyday, personal life easier … helping you with things like shopping, picking up kids from school, not missing that concert on Saturday, and etc.
+I mean, it’s well suited to handle any professional matters you might have in your life, but it seems to me that it is more geared at making your everyday, personal life easier … helping you with things like shopping, picking up kids from school, and not missing that concert on Saturday.

 After all, the tool is called Remember The Milk, and not “Remember That Big Work Project,” isn’t it?
-That being said, there’s a lot of professional-level modules in Remember The Milk that make it a viable solution for most project management purposes.
+That being said, there’s a lot of professional-level modules in Remember The Milk that make it a viable solution for most project management purposes and a good example of Jira alternatives.

 Also, it has some great keyboard shortcuts, which makes working with the tool really quick.
 There are sub-tasks and lists of tasks, which can very well serve as a nice way to manage whole projects.
 And, last but not least, there’s drag-and-drop support.

-- $39.99 / year – no limitations and a lot of cool additional features.
+- $39.99 / year – a lot of cool additional features like unlimited sharing, file attachments, and color tags.

 - Web, desktop, and mobile apps.